 Since the St. Lawrence Seaway was not yet completed, the crates could not be sent by ship directly from the Port of Toledo, but were shipped by rail to a port such as New York, seen here from the Jersey shore.(5) December 2017 is the 60th anniversary of the loading of 96 crates into the hold of the 460-foot cargo ship Pioneer Star, carrying the first 192 CJ-3Bs to Brisbane.
 Sounds like a big load, but in fact the crates filled only a fraction of the ship's 426,000 cubic feet of cargo space.

 This photo of the Pioneer Star was taken in Australia.(6) A close look (140K JPEG) at the stern shows the ship was registered in New York.
 Built in North Carolina as part of the WWII war effort, and originally christened Defender, she was completed late in 1945, then bought and renamed by United States Lines for its Pacific service.
 After 25 years on the water, the Pioneer Star was scrapped in 1970.(7)

 Thanks to Mitch Holland for scanning the sheets, and Miran Hunziker for archiving them for the Willys Australia Facebook group.
-CJ3B.info will be making all the records for Australian CJ-3B production available for research online in 2018.
-See more about the Brisbane Willys plant, known as Building 27, on CJ3B.info.
+(Note: as of 2018 all of those sheets of Willys Australia Serial Numbers are available on CJ3B.info.)